 Undergraduates Rosemary Tucker and Kurtis Himmler, with post-doctoral associate Dan Cariveau, are examining whether bee traits such as body size and tongue length can predict which flowers species bees visit.
 Featured in The Daily Targum their work furthers our understanding of the ecology and evolution of plant-pollinator relationships and has important implications for choosing plant species to best conserve native bee communities.
 Kurtis and Rosemary are funded through the Aresty Research Assistant program; come see their presentations at the Aresty Science Symposium on April 24th.

 A study conducted by DEENR graduate program alumna Andrea Egizi, Dr. Nina Fefferman from DEENR and Dr. Dina Fonseca from the Department of Entomology finds global warming may have hidden impacts on disease risk assessment.
-See the story about their findings in Rutgers Today.

 Dr. Lena Struwe was elected to the Board of Directors for OTS